smartcontractkit/wsrpc/README.md

 - [ ] Many Many Tests
 - [x] Use Protobufs as the message format
 - [x] Server to Node RPC calls
-- [ ] Handle Read/Write Limits of the websocket connection
+- [x] Handle Read/Write Limits of the websocket connection
 - [x] Dynamically Update TLS config to add more clients
 - [x] Simple string error handling
 - [ ] Response Status
+- [ ] Figure out a better interface to identify the connection rather than relying on public key
 - [x] Service Definition Generator Plugin